ChatSecure/chef-chatsecure/README.md

-# chatsecure.org setup
+# chatsecure.org chef repo

-TODO: write up chef cookbooks to automate this process
+Chef is way better than provisioning servers by hand.

 ## Vagrant